thorenscientific/documentation/docs/solutions/reference-designs/ad-imp2501-sl/software-guide/index.rst

 There are three basic calibration steps involved in calibrating the module: open calibration, short calibration, and load calibration.
 The first two correct the module and test lead parasitics.
 The latter provides traceability to an external source.
-The calibration steps must be performed in the order open->short->load.
+The calibration steps must be performed in the order open→short→load.
 Open and load calibration are the most important.
 Short calibration may need to be skipped in certain gain/load ranges where the current ADC would saturate.
 Open calibration may need to be skipped in gain/load ranges that the voltage ADC